 It addresses changes in the economy, government guidelines and policies, environment, climate change and the ongoing loss of biodiversity and how your city will respond to these challenges.

 It also states the city’s objectives and policies, which will guide proposed development and planning.

 This is the first Plan to take into account the boundary change in 2019 and will now include new towns and settlements previously within Cork County for the former County Council areas now within the Cork City boundary including Ballincollig, Blarney, Glanmire and Tower.

 Why do we need a new City Development Plan 2022-2028?

 There is a legal obligation on Cork City Council to produce a Development Plan every six years.
 The Development Plan will guide development within Cork City over the short–to–medium term.
 Plans have to be replaced to meet the changing needs of society, which are influenced by various factors including population increase, economic conditions, environment, climate change, loss of biodiversity, new government guidelines and policies.

 So what is happening now?

-The Chief Executive then submits a second report summarising the Draft Plan consultation submissions to the full Council and her recommendations on the key issues arising.
-City Council Members decide on suggested amendments to the Draft Plan and a third public consultation on the City Development Plan Amendments takes place over four weeks (in which final submissions can be made but solely on the proposed amendments).
+The Chief Executive will then submit a second report summarising the Draft Plan consultation submissions to the full Council and her recommendations on the key issues.
+City Council Members’ decide on suggested amendments to the Draft Plan and a third public consultation on the City Development Plan Amendments will take place.

 Finally, the new City Development Plan is adopted, replacing the previous (current) Plan 2015-2021.
 The new City Development Plan comes into effect six weeks after it is made.